-In 2023, I served as Executive Director of the Civitella Ranieri Foundation, an international artist residency in Umbria.
-I have also served as administrator of the American Library in Paris Book Award, which honors the year’s best English-language title about France.
-I have been a visiting Ferris Professor of Journalism at Princeton, a visiting critic at The American Academy in Rome, a visiting fellow at Johns Hopkins University’s SNF Agora Institute and a visiting fellow at the Stanford Humanities Center.
-I frequently moderate discussions, deliver lectures and comment on European affairs in English, French and Italian, such as on NPR, France’s Arte and FranceInter, and Italy’s La7.
+In July 2024, I began as Curator of Cultural Programs at The American Library in Paris, conceiving public events for the largest English-language lending library on the Continent.
+I also advise cultural organizations on public humanities programs.
+In 2023, I served as Executive Director of the Civitella Ranieri Foundation, an international artist residency in Italy.
+I have been a Ferris Professor of Journalism at Princeton, a visiting critic at The American Academy in Rome, a visiting fellow at Johns Hopkins University’s SNF Agora Institute and a visiting fellow at the Stanford Humanities Center.
+I frequently moderate discussions, deliver lectures and comment on European affairs in English, French and Italian, such as on NPR, Arte, FranceInter, and La7.

 Here’s a selection of my work, my full New York Times archive and full Atlantic archive.